neos/neos-development-collection/TYPO3.Neos/Documentation/References/CommandReference.rst

 ``--package-key``
   Package to store the XML file in.
 Any resource will be stored in a sub folder "Resources".
 ``--node-type-filter``
-  Filter the node type of the nodes, allows complex expressions (e.g. "TYPO3.Neos:Page", "!TYPO3.Neos:Page,TYPO3.Neos:Text")
+  Filter the node type of the nodes, allows complex expressions (e.g. "Neos.Neos:Page", "!Neos.Neos:Page,Neos.Neos:Text")